Boeing reacts to racist incident at Everett plant

 Boeing Commercial Airplanes CEO Stan Deal reacted with a strongly worded message to all 65,000 employees in his division Wednesday afternoon, expressing “my sadness, disappointment and disgust that anyone at Boeing would do this.”

 A company spokesman said Boeing is withholding details of the symbols left for the manager for purposes of the investigation and to avoid giving whoever did it a platform.
+Boeing also didn’t disclose the name of the manager or the location of the incident within its massive Everett factory complex.

 “Racial discrimination, harassment and acts of intimidation will never be tolerated anywhere within Boeing,” Deal wrote.
 “I am committed to taking every action possible, including termination, for anyone involved in this incident.”